 One of the things that I love about my job is how the Church gives me time to study and prepare.
 It’s a real blessing, I get paid to go off every year to pray and study, and it’s not just to write sermons, it’s to equip the priesthood of all believers for ministry.
 So when people ask me if there are any books I recommend I’d like to be as helpful as possible.

-But this year I’ve read several that I just couldn’t shake.
-If they’ve made this list it’s because I’ve found myself recommending them to friends over lunches or coffee on multiple occasions.
+So here it is, my annual list of book suggestions.
+There are lots of good books that I read this year, but If they’ve made this list it’s because I’ve found myself recommending them to friends over lunches or coffee on multiple occasions